emmettmcdow/btrfly/README.md

 # Kache - The HTTP Time Machine
+> **NOTE**: This software is currently a WIP.
+It is nowhere close to stable or usable

 This is a tool allows users to record a session of http traffic, then playback that session at a later time.